shakacode/react-webpack-rails-tutorial/mobile/ReactNativeTutorial/docs/Containers.md

 a typical React Native component.

-Second, we don't consider user interactions triggering callbacks, defined in component to be a side effect of out component.
+Second, we don't consider user interactions triggering callbacks, defined in component to be a side effect of a component.
 That is because we think of side effects as something that happens when we do render of a component.
 User interactions are themselves come from the outer world and simply forwarded to thunks.